FreedomBen/breakout71/Readme.md

 - Warn about unbounded
 - Red border dashes

-# ideas
+# Ideas and features

 ## UX / gameplay

-- on mobile, relative movement of the touch would be amplified and added to the puck
+- mobile option: relative movement of the touch would be amplified and added to the puck
-- option : don't pause on mobile when lifting finger
+- mobile option: don't pause on mobile when lifting finger
 - [obigre] Offer to level ups perks separately from picking new ones
 - strict sample size red borders ?
 - on mobile, add an element that feels like it can be "grabbed" and make it shine while writing "Push here to play"